 The first step is to talk to the caseworker.
 If this doesn't help, ask to talk to the team leader or manager from the agency or FACS.

 If this doesn't work then consider making a formal complaint.
 If you decide to make a formal complaint put it in writing if you can.
 If you can't put it in writing tell the staff member clearly that you want to make a formal complaint.
 Your options are:

-- If you are complaining about FACS go to the Community Services website and contact them using the email or postal address they have provided or call them on 1800 000 164.
+If you are complaining about FACS go to the Family and Community Services website and contact them using the email or postal address they have provided or call them on 1800 000 164.

-- Write to the Minister for Community Services.
-The current Minister is the Hon Brad Hazzard MP
+Write to the Minister for Family and Community Services.
+The current Minister is the Hon Pru Goward MP

 Some tips for making complaints